AshridgeTechnologies/elemento/design/Programming error handling.md

 - useObjectState could take constructor and buildable args separately, and build/check the args first before passing to state object constructor, and have path to report
 - Translate/explain JS errors into plain language
 - Actions catch programming errors and notify
-- All Elemento functions check their arguments and throw errors with as much detail as poss
+- All Elemento functions check their arguments and report errors with as much detail as poss

 Tolerance
 ---------